Praveenskg/codescrolls/MISSING_FEATURES_ANALYSIS.md

 # 🔍 CodeScrolls - Current Status & Gap Analysis

 **Last Updated:** October 9, 2025
-**Overall Completeness:** **96/100** ✅✅✅
+**Overall Completeness:** **98/100** ✅✅✅

 ---

 ## 📊 Executive Summary

-CodeScrolls has a **world-class foundation** with comprehensive documentation in JavaScript, React, and TypeScript.
+CodeScrolls has a **world-class foundation** with comprehensive documentation in JavaScript, React, TypeScript, and CSS.
 The site is production-ready with excellent SEO, CI/CD, and modern UI/UX.

 ### 🎯 Current Status